ruuda/blog/posts/pris.md

 ---

 It is my opinion that great slides are designed.
-Applying a fancy template to a dull set of bullet points has never been easier than today.
-And good slides need not be beautiful.
+Applying a fancy template to a dull set of bullet points has never been easier than today, and good slides need not be beautiful.
 But great slides -- great slides are *designed*.
 As a programmer with a secret love for typography, and a slight control freak,